Nahla-Tarek/Top-50-best-selling-books-on-amazon./README.md

 ### 1-General info
 ### 2-Setup
 ## General info
-In this project,we implement a dashboard that shows the detailed information about each book in the top 50 best selling books on amazon over the last ten years. when the user clicks on a book in the graph , all the information about it appear.
+In this project,we implemented a dashboard that shows the detailed information about each book in the top 50 best selling books on amazon over the last ten years. when the user clicks on a book in the graph , all the information about it appears.
 ## Setup
 To run this project, install :
 1- dash library